pshah116/Triple-Ten-Projects/README.md

 -Applied Excel functions like IF, ROUNDUP, TRIM, PROPER, etc to standardize and format the data.

--Created new columns and formatted dates into the proper time (month/year)
+-Created new columns and formatted dates into the proper form (month/year)

 This process ensured a clean, consistent dataset that could support meaningful insights.